 The sales charge has both an initial and a deferred component.
 The initial sales charge is paid at the time of purchase and is the difference between the total sales charge (maximum of 2.75% of the public offering price) and the sum of the remaining deferred sales charge and the total creation and development fee.
 The initial sales charge will be approximately 0% of the public offering price per unit depending on the public offering price per unit.
-The deferred sales charge is fixed at \$0.225 per unit and is paid in three monthly installments beginning on August 20, 2021.
+The deferred sales charge is fixed at \$0.225 per unit and is paid in three monthly installments beginning on August 20, 2023.
 The creation and development fee is fixed at \$0.05 per unit and is paid at the end of the initial offering period.
 The creation and development fee is only assessed to units outstanding at the end of the initial offering period.
 When the public offering price per unit is less than or equal to \$10, you will not pay an initial sales charge.
-When the public offering price per unit is greater than \$10 per unit, you will pay an initial sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your units.
-If you purchase units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 2.75% of the public offering price per unit and
+When the public offering price per unit is greater than \$10 per unit, you will pay an initial sales charge.
+If you redeem or sell your units prior to collection of the total deferred sales charge, you will pay any remaining deferred sales charge upon redemption or sale of your units.
+If you purchase units after the last deferred sales charge payment has been assessed, the secondary market sales charge is equal to 2.75% of the public offering price per unit and does not include deferred payments.

-HIGH 20 DIVIDEND STRATEGY TRUST, SERIES 28 (SMARTTRUST 513)
+HIGH 20 DIVIDEND STRATEGY TRUST, SERIES 34 (SMARTTRUST 607)